Yixian17/SC2002/README.md

 ![example](https://github.com/Yixian17/hello-world/blob/main/Screenshot%202022-11-13%20161459.png)

 Run program using any java IDE
-Refer to video for actual demonstration
+Refer to our video for actual demonstration

-### Creating Staff Account
-Create a staff account with your own ID and password.
-You can now login with these newly created credentials

-### Login as User
-User need not create any account

 More information can be found in the report or watch our video for a full demonstration